East Kent Motor Neurone Disease (MND) Multidisciplinary Team

 Support, advice, and help for those affected by MND

-Motor Neurone Disease (MND) affects people in many different ways and every person with the disease will be different.
-Problems will often affect both the person with the disease, their family, and their carers.
+Motor Neurone Disease (MND) affects people in many different ways.
+Every person with the disease will be different.
+Problems will often affect the person with the disease, and their family and carers.

 What is the purpose of the MND Team?